 Documentation

-See our dedicated webpage for the full documentation, including details about each feature and how to use them.
+See the our dedicated webpage for the full documentation, including details about each features and how to use them.

 Issues and Feedback